-The moving letter from 100 years ago in which Sarah Aaronsohn’s writes of the tragic death of her beloved friend, Avshalom Feinberg.
+The letter from over a century ago in which Sarah Aaronsohn writes of the tragic death of her beloved friend, Avshalom Feinberg.

 July 14, 1917